organicunity/chalkies.github.io/bootstrap.md

 ---
 layout: bootstrap
 content_type: md
-tagline: All you need to know about SF Chalkboard
+tagline: All about SF Chalkboard
 ---

 # What is sfchalkboard?